Handsonicsuki/RnboProject/docs/creatingmodules.md

 - Copy the .so file to SSP/XMX SD card in the `plugins` folder

+**SSP immport note!!!**
+Ths project uses the same toolchain I use for my plugins, and on the last release we found it was necessary to use an update synthor which, so I released an 'unofficial' synthor version. this must be used for this project, and can be found [here](https://github.com/TheTechnobear/SSP/wiki/Modules%3ATheTechnobear)

 ## Managing Modules

 ### List All Modules